 - Talk to a health professional or certified exercise specialist.

 Start slowly to ease joints into exercise if haven't been active for a while.
 If push too hard, it can overwork the muscles and worsen the joint pain.

-Apply heat.
 Heat can relax the joints and muscles and relieve any pain before begin.
 Heat treatments — warm towels, hot packs or a shower — should be warm, not painfully hot, and should be applied for about 20 minutes.
 Move gently.

 Move the joints gently at first to warm up.
 Might begin with range-of-motion exercises for five to 10 minutes before move on to strengthening or aerobic exercises.
 Go slowly.

 Exercise with slow and easy movements.
 If feel pain, take a break.
 Sharp pain and pain that is stronger than usual joint pain might indicate something is wrong.
 Slow down if notice swelling or redness in the joints.
+Ice afterward.